Making Your Wishes Known

 What can I expect in the future?

-Uncertainty about the future is stressful for patients and caregivers.
+Uncertainty about the future is stressful for lung cancer patients and caregivers.
 Often, making arrangements for the future and end-of-life care gives patients and their loved ones a sense of control of the situation.
 It is also a time to reflect on the nice events and memories in your life.
+Use this life planning worksheet to guide your thoughts and conversations.

 How do I make my wishes known?

 Most patients have a specific idea of what they want their end-of-life care to be like.
-There may come a time when you cannot communicate your wishes.
+There may come a time when you cannot communicate your end-of-life wishes.
 For this reason, it is important to discuss them with your family and fill out the appropriate paperwork as early as possible.
 The earlier you discuss what you want, the less stressful it will be for you and your family when it comes time to make decisions about your end-of-life care.
-Use the topics below as guidelines for important points to discuss with your doctors and caregivers.
+Use the topics below as guidelines for important points to discuss with your doctors and caregivers about end-of-life care.

 Points for Discussion